wp-plugins/wp-e-commerce-grid-view/readme.txt

 == Upgrade Notice ==

+= 1.0.6 =
+Upgrade your plugin now for full compatibility with WordPress Version 4.2.2

 = 1.0.5 =
 Major Maintenance Update.
 Code tweaks and a security bug fix for full compatibility with WordPress Version 4.2.0 and WP e-Commerce Version 3.9.3